 - All linen (bedding and towels) at the lodges

-- Lodge luggage bag to transported to our Lodges by boat
+- Lodge luggage bag with waterproof plastic liner to transported to our Lodges by boat

 - For kayakers, all technical and safety equipment is provided, including stable double kayaks, water resistant paddling tops, buoyancy vests, dry bags to keep gear dry in kayak storage hatches (Please note, we cannot guarantee to keep camera equipment or delicate electronic equipment dry)